9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 be able to represent the binding as a pure function.
-The ability to represent a C function in Haskell as a pure operation is a key step towards flexibility, and an indicator the interface will be easy to use (as it won\'t require complicated state to be initialized before it can be used).
+The ability to represent a C function in Haskell as a pure operation is a key step towards flexibility, and an indicator the interface will be easy to use (as it won't require complicated state to be initialized before it can be used).

 Despite being pure, the function can still fail.
 If the regular expression input provided by the user is ill-formed an error string is returned.
 A good data type to represent optional failure with an error value, is `Either`.
-That is, either we return a valid compiled regular expression, or we\'ll return an error string.
+That is, either we return a valid compiled regular expression, or we'll return an error string.
 Encoding the results of a C function in a familiar, foundational Haskell type like this is another useful step to make the binding more idiomatic.

-For the user-supplied parameters, we\'ve already decided to pass compilation flags in as a list.
+For the user-supplied parameters, we've already decided to pass compilation flags in as a list.
 We can choose to pass the input regular expression either as an efficient `ByteString`, or as a regular `String`.
 An appropriate type signature, then, for referentially